Azure/webapps-container-deploy/README.md

 * [docker-login](https://github.com/Azure/docker-login) : Actions to [log in to a private container registry](https://docs.docker.com/engine/reference/commandline/login/) such as [Azure Container registry](https://azure.microsoft.com/en-us/services/container-registry/).
 Once login is done, the next set of Actions in the workflow can perform tasks such as building, tagging and pushing containers.

 ## Azure Service Principle for RBAC
-You may want to create an [Azure Service Principal for RBAC](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview) and add them as a Github Secret in your repository.
+For using any credentials like Azure Service Principal in your workflow, add them as [secrets](https://help.github.com/en/articles/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables) in the GitHub repository and then refer them in the workflow.
 1. Download Azure CLI from [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest), run `az login` to login with your Azure credentials.
-2. Run Azure CLI command
+2. Run Azure CLI command to create an [Azure Service Principal for RBAC](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview):
 ```bash

    az ad sp create-for-rbac --name "myApp" --role contributor \